jotpowers/Hobbies/Intubation-Box/README.md

 # Intubation boxes

 Someone local had a friend that was an emergency room doctor who was asking about making intubation boxes.
 They said they had a real need for these, and provided the website for the design: [IntubationBox.com](https://intubationbox.com/).
+This documents how we built and delivered 4 of these to the ER doctor.

 Now, HeatSync has a laser I've been doing some work with, so I recognized we could probably cut these pretty easily.
 After a quick internal discussion, myself and one other person (shout out to Kyle) agreed to try.
 Kyle ordered the acrylic adhesive and I contact [Port Plastics](http://www.portplastics.com).
 It took us a few days to get the material, but then we were ready to go.